Sakkov/FinGPT/README.md

 # FinGPT
 FinGPT is a Python script that trains, evaluates, and generates Finnish text.
 The example model was trained on a dataset of mainly Finnish messages from a Telegram group chat.
 The model is based on the GPT architecture and uses characters as token.

 If you want to play with the produced model FinGPT-1.0, you do so for free at https://fingpt.fi (Currently out of service).
 The generation is happening on super weak metal.
-If you want to help me out, you can donate some GPU time at https://bmc.link/sakkov.

 ## Requirements
 - Python 3.7+